 Also in Back in Black storyline, once Peter learns that the Kingpin was the one who hired the assassin that shot his aunt, he goes straight to the prision where the Kingpin was, but the Kingpin already expected that and is prepared to challenge Spider-Man in combat.
 While the Kingpin has faced Spider-Man before and often battled him to a draw, the problem is that Spidey always holds back in fear of accidentally killing him, but this time, hedoesn't!
 The result: Kingpin is quicklyand badly beaten.
 As it turned out, no matter how skilled hand-to-hand combatant or how strong Kingpin is, challenging someone who is superhumanly strong and agile, has experience in fighting far stronger opponents and is reallymad at you can't possibly end well.

 Spider-Man was built on a deconstruction of superhero tropes.
 Because of his superhero activity, Peter Parker has a hard time keeping a regular job or staying current at school, and constantly is hurting for money as a result.
 Even sales of his photos to the Daily Bugle are subject to the needs of the paper.
-Peter also has to deal with the emotional stress of being the Un Favorite in his everyday life and (thanks to J. Jonah Jameson'ssmear campaign against Spider-Man) as a superhero, as well as caring for his elderly Aunt May (who is vulnerable both because she is old and sickly, and because she is Peter's—and therefore Spider-Man's—closest emotional tie).
+Peter also has to deal with the emotional stress of being The Unfavourite in his everyday life and (thanks to J. Jonah Jameson'ssmear campaign against Spider-Man) as a superhero, as well as caring for his elderly Aunt May (who is vulnerable both because she is old and sickly, and because she is Peter's—and therefore Spider-Man's—closest emotional tie).
+A lot of Spiderman's missteps in his early years (bad publicity, failed attempts at networking with other superheroes) are the result of what happens when a young teenager tries to be a superhero without a mentor or anyone else to help him, while also dealing with other stresses mentioned above.

 In Uber, the American superhuman Colossus goes up against his Nazi counterpart Sieglinde.
 Colossus hasn't been fully enhanced yet, but he's brave, clever and determined...and the fully-enhanced Sieglinde rips him to pieces in a matter of seconds.